Scottish Women's Football League First Division: 2009–2015

-The First Division winners in the 2010 season were a team ineligible for promotion, Celtic Reserves, so Hutchison Vale and Falkirk LFC were promoted from the SWFL to the SWPL (replaced by the relegated Aberdeen LFC).
-Hearts LFC, Buchan and Airdrie United were relegated to the SWFL Second Division and were replaced by Scottish Women's Football League Second Division East champions, Hibernian 2000, and two clubs from the Scottish Women's Football League Second Division West, Paisley Saints Ladies and Wishaw Juniors (formerly Motherwell).
+Celtic Reserves who won the First Division winners in the 2010 season were ineligible for promotion.
+As a result, Hutchison Vale and Falkirk LFC were promoted from the SWFL to the SWPL (replacing the relegated Aberdeen LFC).
+Hearts LFC, Buchan, and Airdrie United were relegated to the SWFL Second Division and were replaced by Scottish Women's Football League Second Division East champions, Hibernian 2000, and two clubs from the Scottish Women's Football League Second Division West, Paisley Saints Ladies and Wishaw Juniors (formerly Motherwell).

 Member clubs in the 2011 season: